ljvmiranda921/burnout-barometer/docs/download.md

 # Download

-Burnout Barometer is built in Go and packaged into a single binary.
+Burnout Barometer is built on Go and packaged into a single binary.
 {: .fs-6 .fw-300 }

 You can get the `barometer` executable from the